Arya (Iran): Achaemenid period

 Close up of the Behistun inscription by Darius the Great.

-During the Achaemenid period, the first epigraphically attested references to the ethnonym Arya appear.
+During the Achaemenid Empire, the first epigraphically attested references to the ethnonym Arya appear.
 By the late 6th–early 5th century BCE, the Achaemenid kings Darius the Great and his son Xerxes I produced a number of inscriptions in which they use the term.
 In those inscriptions, Arya has linguistic, ethnic and religious connotations.

 In the trilingual (Old Persian, Akkadian, and Elamite) Behistun inscription, authored by Darius during his reign (522 – 486 BCE), Old Persian is called Arya, indicating it to be an umbrella term for Iranian languages.
 Furthermore the Elamite version of the inscription portrays the Zoroastrian supreme god Ahura Mazda as the "god of the Aryas" (ura-masda naap harriia-naum).
 In addition to this linguistic and religious use, Arya also appears on some inscriptions by Darius and Xerxes, where they describe themselves as "an Achaemenid, a Persian, son of a Persian, and an Arya, of Arya lineage".
 This expression has been interpreted as outward going circles of kinship, beginning with the inner clan (Achaemenids), then the tribe (Persians) and finally the outmost nation (Arya).
 However, Arya in this phrase has also been interpreted as expressing a connection to the cultural and religious traditions of the Aryas of the Avesta.

-During the Achaemenid period, we also get the first outside perspective on the ethnonym.
+During the Achaemenid period, there is also the first outside perspective on the ethnonym.
 In his Histories, Herodotus provides a number of information on the Medes.
 Herodotus reports that, in the past, the Medes used to be called Arioi, i.e., Aryas.
 He also names the Arizantoi as one of the six tribes composing the Medes.
 This is interpreted as *arya-zantu ('of Arya lineage').